moredip/blog.thepete.net/source/_posts/2016-11-20-the-symbol-keyed-state-accessor-pattern.markdown

 }
 ```

-Note that *within this file* anything can access a Money instance's state using the `stateFrom()` function, which in turn uses the `stateAccessor` symbol.
-We use `stateFrom()` in `equals(other)` to access the other Money instance's state.
-However outside of this file there is no way to access either `stateFrom` or `stateAccessor` (due to lexical scoping), and therefore no way to access a Money instance's internal state.
+Note that *within this file* anything can access any Money instance's state using the `stateFrom()` function, which in turn uses the `stateAccessor` symbol.
+You can see that we use `stateFrom()` in `equals(other)` to access the other Money instance's state.
+However outside of this file there is no way to access either `stateFrom` or `stateAccessor` (due to lexical scoping), and therefore no way to access any Money instance's internal state.

-## Addendum
+## Well, actually
 Technically in some cases you *can* access a symbol-keyed property without access to the original symbol, but it's pretty dirty:

 ``` javascript hackery.js